Evan Schiller

 Overview

 The Red Course is the counterclockwise routing of The Loop, and as the name suggests, both it and the Black Course play out to ninth holes at a far corner of the property, then back in.
-What’s most impressive in playing the Red (and the Black, for that matter), is that there is never the sensation of playing a hole backwards.
+What’s most impressive in playing the Red (and the Black, for that matter) is that there is never the sensation of playing a hole backward.
 The topography, bunkering and green entrances are all so compelling that it’s barely noticeable that each serves two purposes.
-The Loop is part of the Forest Dunes resort, which also contains Forest Dunes (No. 32 on 100 Greatest Public), a fine Tom Weiskopf design.
+The Loop is part of the Forest Dunes resort, which also contains Forest Dunes (No. 37 on 100 Greatest Public), a fine Tom Weiskopf design.

 About